-Access Rigetti's 84-qubit Ankaa-3 superconducting processor with 99.5% gate fidelity and sub-100ns gate speeds through a unified cloud API.
+Access Rigetti's 108-qubit Cepheus-1 superconducting processor with 99.1% CZ gate fidelity and 99.9% single-qubit fidelity through a unified cloud API.

 Founded in 2013 by Chad Rigetti, a former IBM researcher, Rigetti Computing is a full-stack quantum computing company headquartered in Berkeley, California.
 The company designs, fabricates, and operates its own superconducting quantum processors in its dedicated Fab-1 fabrication facility, making it one of the few quantum companies with end-to-end vertical integration.